cristibaluta/Localizable.strings/README.md

 # Localizabler
-Mac app to deal with Xcode localization files from messy projects that do not use specialized websites to localize it.
+Mac app to deal with Xcode localization files from messy or small projects that do not use specialized websites to localize it.
+And honestly an app is better and faster.

-Read the wiki!
+For contributions read the wiki please!